XPBytes/media_types-serialization/README.md

 end
 ```

-To convert a ruby object to a validated json representation:
+To convert a ruby object to a json representation:

 ```ruby
 class Book